Invest In Ethical With These Sustainable, Vegan Bag Brands

 4. Alexandra K

 Proving style and luxury don’t need to come at the expense of ethics and sustainability, Alexandra K creates vegan bags from organic, environmentally safe fabrics.
-Made in Poland, their modern designs utilise innovative plant-based fabrics like apple, pineapple, and corn leather, with sleek gold hardware.
+Made in Poland, their modern designs utilise innovative plant-based fabrics like apple, pineapple, and corn leather, pairing them with sleek gold hardware.

 Ethical considerations: cruelty-free, vegan, ethically made, eco-friendly, plant-based leather